-Absolutely, for the convenience of our patients, we are open six days a week Monday to Saturday.
+Absolutely, for the convenience of our patients, we are open 5 days a week Monday to Friday.
 We offer appointments between the hours of 8 a.m. to 8 p.m.
-Monday to Friday, and on Saturdays.

 Unfortunately, most people that have gum disease are unaware of it.
 Because gum disease is painless as it begins, it is crucial to schedule regular dental exams.
 Symptoms of gum disease include consistent bad breath, receding gums, red or bleeding gums, new spaces between teeth, and loose teeth.
 If you have a concern about gum disease we recommend you make an appointment a dental cleaning with one of our experienced hygienists.

 There are more than 30,000 dental plan contracts in Ontario, and each one is a little different from the next.
 As a smart consumer, you should make it your job to understand the details of your dental plan, and to supply your dental plan administrator with necessary information such as pre-treatment forms, claim forms or any supplementary information.
 You are also responsible for making arrangements for payment to your dentist for the dental care received.

 If you are new to Scottsdale Dental Centre, your first appointment includes a discussion about any relevant medical history and dental history.
 Your oral health routine is important for your overall dental success, with the first step being preventive steps.
 Our highly-trained dental team can provide thorough dental cleanings and exams to ensure that all food particles and bacteria have been removed.